shoeke/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 14: January 14, 2019

+**Today's Progress**: Back to UnPlugged.
+I went through and validated html.
+Turns out that html5 is a bit fussy about the comments.
+So wherever I had a line of hypens to make a comment stand out (ex: <!------------------- HEADER --------------> ) it would flag it.
+I used spaces instead so now they look like this ( <!--          HEADER        -->).
+Also found out that the css validator doesn't like css variables, even though they are accepted across the board on browsers.
+Turns out this had been a know issue for over a year.
+Online advice was just to ignor the parse error message as long as the browser read it correctly.
+**Thoughts** Still left on unplugged, I need to test in different browsers.
+I want to try and clean up the css for the .content-wrappers.
+Made a chart of all the variations of width in each section in each media query.
+I think I can set one standard width per query and just have one or two sections vary to reduce the repeating code.

 ### Day 13: January 13, 2019

 **Today's Progress**: Cool!
 I worked on my first pure css image.
 I got stuck for the longest time not understanding why the z-index was not working!
 Turned out I forgot the . to make my class selector in css.
 Duh!!
 Set up my first little animal css in codepen.
 Also my first time using that tool.
 I think I like it.
 It's especially good for css illustrations since you can preview as you work.
 Would like to do the challenge everyday, but I think that might be too too much for girl!!